 Straighten Your Product

-- Click the spirit level icon.
+- Along the top, the crop tool has a straighten tool.
+Click the spirit level icon.

 - Pick a straight horizontal or vertical line on your product.
+If you don’t have this, you will have to use Method 2.

-- Pull the line to the desired distance to adjust the angle.
+- Pull the line to the distance to adjust the angle.
+When you let go, the image should be straight.

-- When you let go, the image should be straight.
-Use Cmd + Z (Ctrl + Z for PC) to go back and perfect the angle.
+- Use Cmd + Z (Ctrl + Z for PC) to go back and perfect the angle.

-- Click and drag outside the photograph to adjust the angle when using the Crop tool.
+You can click and drag outside the photograph to adjust the angle when using the Crop tool.
 Take note of the degree increments in case you need to make another slight adjustment.

-c.
-Crop the Product
+Method 3: Crop the Product

 With the crop tool selected, drag the sides of the image inward.

-- Use the Ratio dropdown menu along the Crop toolbar at the top to select from a range of different aspect ratios.
+Use the Ratio dropdown menu along the Crop toolbar at the top to select from a range of different aspect ratios.
 The boxes next to this allow you to set a custom aspect ratio.

-- Make sure you use compositional techniques like the rule of thirds to perfect your crop.
+To keep the image dimensions the same as the original, drag one of the corners while holding the Shift button.
+Make sure you use compositional techniques like the rule of thirds to perfect your crop.
 Photoshop helpfully brings up a rule of thirds overlay when adjusting your crop.

 Step 5: Retouching Your Product in Photoshop